ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

 ## Featured Posts

-In the homepage i want always to show a set of most recent N featured posts.
-To do that, i have added a `featured` property in the front matter that will indicate if this post that i want is featured or not.
+In the homepage I want always to show a set of most recent N featured posts.
+To do that, I have added a `featured` property in the front matter that will indicate if this post that I want is featured or not.

 ## Pagination

-For pagination i have used the [jekyll-paginate](https://github.com/jekyll/jekyll-paginate) gem which should be included in the `_config.yml` as:
+For pagination I have used the [jekyll-paginate](https://github.com/jekyll/jekyll-paginate) gem which should be included in the `_config.yml` as:

 ```yml
 paginate: 7
 paginate_path: 'posts/page/:num'
 ```

 The `paginate_path` is the important property that we need to take care about.
 It specifies the page that we want to enable pagination on.
-The plugin does not support pagination on `tag` and `category` pages, so as a workaround i have a new `/posts` route that will contain all the posts and enable pagination on them.
-To do so, i have created a new directory called `posts` in the root folder with an `index.html` page.
+The plugin does not support pagination on `tag` and `category` pages, so as a workaround I have a new `/posts` route that will contain all the posts and enable pagination on them.
+To do so, I have created a new directory called `posts` in the root folder with an `index.html` page.
 This will be picked up by Jekyll and result in a `/posts` page.
 The page contains normal Liquid templates as follows:

 ```html
 {% raw %}